Rybo713/UX330UA-macOS/README.md

   - Set DVMT to **64M**
   - Change boot priority to USB
-5. For Installation go to the [wiki](https://github.com/Rybo713/UX330UA-macOS/wiki/Installation).
+5. For Installation go to the [wiki](https://github.com/Rybo713/UX330UA-macOS/wiki/Installation). or
+6. For Installation download UX330UAK macOS Guide in my repo for a more detailed and in-depth guide.

 # Undervolting
 - Follow the [guide](https://www.insanelymac.com/forum/topic/331775-guide-how-to-undervolt-your-haswell-and-above-cpu/).